 - ½ medium head cabbage or lettuce - finely shredded

 - If you want to use homemade tortillas, get them made first.

-- At least an hour in advance to let flavors combine: To make pico de gallo, in a small bowl, combine tomatoes, onion, lime juice, cilantro, jalapeno, salt and pepper.
-Set aside.
-To make white sauce, place mayo in a small bowl, gradually stir in fresh lime juice until consistency is slightly runny.
+- Place mayo in a small bowl, gradually stir in fresh lime juice until consistency is slightly runny.
 Season with jalapeno, capers, oregano, cumin, dill, and cayenne.
+Cover and refrigerate.

 - Heat oil in deep-fryer to 375°f